In one simple line, yes it’s a myth that WordPress website ranks better. But there are certain positives about WordPress which it handles naturally.

 WordPress can be a great choice in certain situations and it can be bad or worse in other scenarios.

 WordPress SEO Impact

 Now, in the scenario, there is absolutely no need of WordPress website.
 A simple static website with proper navigation and better usability on mobile and desktop with SEO consideration should be the prime focus.
-Note that WordPress website consumes more resources to run and speed is ranking factor for Google.
-Also, if the website owner would like to have blog to gain more quality traffic then separate WordPress blog can be installed which will have no impact on the website.
+Note that WordPress website consumes more resources to run and speed is a ranking factor for Google.
+Also, if the website owner would like to have a blog to gain more quality traffic then separate WordPress blog can be installed which will have no impact on the website.

 Positives about WordPress